 3. DVD-R VS DVD+R – Quality/Speed/Price Comparison

-Difference and Comparison between DVD-RW and DVD+RW
+The Difference Between DVD-RW and DVD+RW

 DVD-RW format requires a shorter time to burn the lead in/out, and therefore has slightly more compatibility with DVD players.
 On the other hand, the DVD+RW format has some special features, such as lossless linking, and both CAV and CLV writing.

 Top-rated DVD Creator that Supports DVD+R, DVD-R, DVD-RW and DVD+RW

 Step 3.
-After the media file loaded, click on the "Edit" button to adjust the video effect by increasing or decreasing the brightness, saturation, contrast or hue settings.
-You can also trim, crop or add watermark into the video.
-Then click "OK" button to save the changes.
+Click "Power Tools" > "Video Edit" to adjust the video effect by increasing or decreasing the brightness, saturation, contrast, or hue settings.
+You can also trim, crop, or add a watermark to the video.
+Then click the "OK" button to save the changes.